 American attitudes to Britain at the outbreak of the war were ambivalent.
 Persisting with the “Monore Doctrine” she regarded it as a European, not an American war and though many were sympathetic to the plight of Britain, sought strict neutrality.
 This attitude was gradually eroded by a sophisticated pro-British propaganda campaign.
 Popular NBC broadcaster Ed Murrow and organisations such as the “The Committee to Defend America by Aiding the Allies” endeavoured to demonstrate that this was America’s conflict, not just Britians.

 Formed in May 1940 by William Allen White of the Kansas City Emporia Gazette, the National Committee headquarters operated out New York City.
 Its branches however stretched over all America.
 The Committee kept in touch with its membership through printed newsletters, flyers, pamphlets and newspaper advertisements, as well as through radio spots and rallies.
-It undoubtedly produced some of the finest propaganda posters of the war years.
+It undoubtedly produced some of the most exceptional propaganda posters of the war years.

 “Bundles for Britain”